AngeloKarugo/sil_store_api/README.md

 The project has a [GitHub Actions](https://github.com/features/actions) CI/CD workflow that:

 -   runs tests
--   builds the docker image and pushes it to DockerHub
 -   deploys the app to a Kind cluster